OffCourse/pitchdeck/content/slides/business-model2.md

 ---
+role: business-model
 title: Data-Driven Development
-role: business-model
-date: 2017-08-10T17:50:14+02:00
 weight: 70
+date: 2017-08-10T15:50:14.000Z
 draft: true
 ---
-For schools and companies it's highly valuable to get more detailed or aggregated analytics on the performance of their students or employees.
+It’s valuable to know how you learn.
+It’s especially valuable for schools and  companies to know how their students and employees learn.

-In order to monetize their hunger for knowledge, We will sell actionable learning analytics dashboards to them at a premium.
+Therefore, Offcourse sells actionable learning dashboards at a premium.